Application Requirements

 • The Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if your native language is not English.

-Start your application today for Nursing@Georgetown’s Post-Master’s DNP program.
+Start your application today for Nursing@Georgetown’s post master’s Executive DNP program.

 Post-Graduate Certificate Program Requirements

-The online Post-Graduate Certificate program is designed for post-master’s and post-doctoral nursing professionals.
+The online Post-Graduate Certificate program is designed for executive and post-doctoral nursing professionals.
 To be eligible to apply for the certificate program, you must:

 • Be a U.S. citizen or permanent resident